5 Essential Oil Painting Beginner Supplies

-Have you ever been overwhelmed by the huge variety of oil painting art supplies found at art supply stores?
+Have you ever been overwhelmed by the huge variety of oil painting supplies found at art stores?

-What Art Supplies Do You Really Need to Get Started?
+What Oil Painting Supplies Do You Really Need to Get Started?

 When you are just beginning as an artist, you don’t need every fancy tool or brush.
 You just need the basics that will help you get started on your artistic journey.